-Although diverticulosis can cause symptoms similar to those of other bowel disorders, most people with diverticulosis do not experience symptoms.
+Although diverticulosis can cause symptoms similar to those of other bowel disorders,

 However, people may notice blood in their stools if one of the sacs becomes inflamed and swollen.
 If one of these bursts, it can cause severe pain and may lead to sepsis.

 People with diverticulosis may develop an infection or inflammation in one or more sacs, resulting in a condition called diverticulitis.